Online Banking Security and Privacy

 Secure Electronic Messaging

 Sometimes it is necessary to communicate sensitive personal information such as social security number or account number to a Home Bank banker.
 Email is a very convenient means of sending information, but it is also insecure.
 Faxing is also insecure.
-If you must transmit personal information, please call your banker or Home Bank Customer Service at 866-401-9440 for instructions on how to securely transmit that information to us.
+If you must transmit personal information, please call your banker or Home Bank Customer Care at 866-401-9440 for instructions on how to securely transmit that information to us.
 If information is needed for banking purposes, Home Bank will not solicit that information from you over the internet.

-About Home Bank Customer Service Surveys:
+About Home Bank Customer Care Surveys:

 Home Bank surveys are generated by our service provider partner, Customer Service Profiles.
-If you have questions or concerns regarding online security or the validity of Home Bank emails generated to you, contact Home Bank Customer Service at 866-401-9440 during normal business hours.
+If you have questions or concerns regarding online security or the validity of Home Bank emails generated to you, contact Home Bank Customer Care at 866-401-9440 during normal business hours.